We know that you will have questions, so here are a few that we have already tackled. Got another? Let us know here.

 What do I get out of it?

 You will be showing all your customers, who are increasingly aware of marine plastic and its devastating impact on our marine environment through the media, that you also know about the issue and are taking positive steps to do something about it.
-We will also be making a song and dance about this in local / national press from Spring 2017, and you will be added to our online map of Plastic Free Pledged venues here.
+We are working to draw attention to venues signed up to the pledge via social media and the press at both a national and local level.
+You will also be added to our online map of Plastic Free Pledged venues here.

 How to I show people I’m part of the Plastic Free Pledge?